jfrog/jfrog-vscode-extension/README.md

 1. Install your python project and dependencies according to your project specifications.

 ## NuGet Projects
-Behind the scenes, the extension builds the NuGet dependencies tree using [NuGet deps tree](https://github.com/JFrog/nuget-deps-tree).
+Behind the scenes, the extension builds the NuGet dependencies tree using [NuGet deps tree](https://github.com/jfrog/nuget-deps-tree).

 Important:
 To have your project dependencies scanned by JFrog Xray, make sure the `nuget` or `dotnet` CLI are installed on your local machine and that they are in your system PATH.
 In addition, the project dependencies must be restored using `nuget restore` or `dotnet restore`, respectfully.
+After this action, you should click on the Refresh button, for the view to be refreshed and updated.

 ## Troubleshooting
 View the extension log: